brew-stuff/homebrew-emacs/README.md

 $ brew untap dunn/emacs
 ```

-All files installed from this tap will still exist, just the tap will
+All files installed from this tap will still exist, but the formulae
-no longer be updated.
+will no longer be updated.